Robert Dunand Prize

 The Villars Music Academy has dedicated their music competition to honour his legacy and commitment to nurturing young talent.
 This dedication stems from the Villars Institute's mission to promote intergenerational collaboration by bridging generational divides, bringing together talented young people and experienced professionals to share knowledge, develop ideas, and launch initiatives.

-Robert Dunand Prize 2024 Concert
+Robert Dunand Prize 2025 Winner

 Robert Dunand Prize 2024 Winner